Book Review: Rich Dad Poor Dad by Robert T. Kiyosaki

 I'm always looking for formulas to make money faster, which is why, under similar conditions, I always make more money every day than many people make in a lifetime.

-Just to add that in today's fast-changing world, you are not required to learn much because when you learn it is often outdated, the question is how fast you learn, which I said earlier The ability to learn quickly is an invaluable skill.
+Just to add in today's fast-changing world, you are not required to learn much because when you learn it is often outdated, the question is how fast you learn, which I said earlier The ability to learn quickly is an invaluable skill.
 Finding a shortcut is critical if you want to make money.

 5. Pay yourself first: The power of self-discipline.
 If you can't control yourself, don't even think about getting rich.